What is IBS?

 This disorder has subcategories related to the type of stool form you present with:

-This type of IBS is predominant with diarrhea and its symptoms include at least three or more bowel movements/day, urgency, and loose watery stools.
+- IBS-D: This type of IBS is predominant with diarrhea.
+Symptoms include at least three or more bowel movements per day, urgency, and loose, watery stools.

-This type of IBS is predominant with constipation and its symptoms include less than three bowel movements per week, hard, lumpy stools, and a sense of tension during bowel movements.
+- IBS-C: This type of IBS is predominant with constipation.
+Symptoms include fewer than three bowel movements per week, hard, lumpy stools, and a sense of tension during bowel movements.

-This type of IBS is a mix of constipation and diarrhea, and its symptoms include a mix of hard and soft stools over a period of hours to days.
+- IBS-M: This type of IBS is a mix of constipation and diarrhea.
+Symptoms include a mix of hard and soft stools over a period of hours to days.

-This type of IBS is unclassified, and its symptoms include insufficient abnormality to meet other known types of IBS.
+- IBS-U: This type of IBS is unclassified.
+Symptoms include insufficient abnormality to meet other known types of IBS.

 How are you tested/diagnosed with IBS?

 IBS has traditionally been diagnosed by the process of eliminating other illnesses.
 Initial testing should start by examining full blood counts, urea and electrolytes, C-reactive protein, and liver function, which are all minor screenings or exams.
-When seeking diagnosis for IBS it is important to check for certain red flags as they may require you get further testing or see a specialist.
-These red flags consist of being 50 years or older and having no previous colon cancer and a recent change in bowel habits, gastrointestinal bleeding or pain in stools, unintentional weight loss, family history of colon cancer or IBS, evidence of iron deficiency anemia, or positive test for fecal occult blood.
-The price for these tests can really add up as you might have to go through all of them to eliminate other possible conditions.
-Thankfully, a recent study just came out proposing a promising new tool for diagnosing IBS patients.
-This new tool is a nutrient drink test (NDT) that provokes GI symptoms that allows for a clear differentiation from someone who has a normal GI tract.
+When seeking a diagnosis for IBS, it is important to check for certain red flags, as they may require further testing or seeing a specialist.
+These red flags include being 50 years or older with no previous colon cancer and a recent change in bowel habits, gastrointestinal bleeding or pain in stools, unintentional weight loss, family history of colon cancer or IBS, evidence of iron deficiency anemia, or a positive test for fecal occult blood.
+The cost of these tests can add up, as you might have to go through all of them to eliminate other possible conditions.
+Thankfully, a recent study proposed a promising new tool for diagnosing IBS patients: a nutrient drink test (NDT) that provokes GI symptoms, allowing for a clear differentiation from someone with a normal GI tract.
 To this day, IBS proves to be difficult to identify and diagnose.

 What Causes IBS?